-Giving away your parental power won’t solve a thing.
+However, giving away your parental power won’t solve a thing.
 In fact, it will entrench the problem even further.

 - The more your children see food/eating as an arena to gain control, they more they’ll flex those muscles.

 No matter what it seems like, your kids want guidance.
 They crave structure.
-They don’t want to be in charge!
+They don’t actually want to be in charge!